-Aspects Criteria Guidelines C. Summarize the total costs (the "Budget") expected to be incurred as a result of performing the wind-up.
-C. The Plan should include a summary of the total costs expected to be incurred ("Budget") as a result of performing the wind-up (i.e. contract break fees, termination costs, severance payments, professional fees, etc.).
-D. Where external professionals are determined to be necessary, the Budget must include the list of fees expected to be incurred.
-D. Where external professionals are deemed to be necessary and appropriate, the Plan should include a detailed listing of professionals to be engaged and the expected fees to be incurred during wind-up (including any subject-matter experts or advisors).
-E. Identify potential cash shortfalls during the period and how these will be managed/ funded (if applicable).
-E. The Plan should address how cash shortfalls (if any) will be managed/funded during the wind-up with reference to the nature/type of funding, lending agents, and the cost of funds.
-F. Address how shortfalls or surplus of funds at the end of the wind-up will be funded or distributed, respectively.
-F. The Plan should address how and to whom any funds remaining at the end of the wind-up will be distributed including how the distribution is in compliance with the WDTA.
+- C. The Plan should include a summary of the total costs expected to be incurred ("Budget") as a result of performing the wind-up (i.e. contract break fees, termination costs, severance payments, professional fees, etc.). - D. Where external professionals are deemed to be necessary and appropriate, the Plan should include a detailed listing of professionals to be engaged and the expected fees to be incurred during wind-up (including any subject-matter experts or advisors). - E. The Plan should address how cash shortfalls (if any) will be managed/funded during the wind-up with reference to the nature/type of funding, lending agents, and the cost of funds. - F. The Plan should address how and to whom any funds remaining at the end of the wind-up will be distributed including how the distribution is in compliance with the WDTA.

-- Satisfactory: The Plan includes both a Forecast and a Budget which include all material, relevant cash inflows/outflows, and a breakdown of all key estimated costs to complete the wind-up.
+Satisfactory: The Plan includes both a Forecast and a Budget which include all material, relevant cash inflows/outflows, and a breakdown of all key estimated costs to complete the wind-up.
 The Forecast is supported by detailed calculations and assumptions, which are reasonable and in line with historical data.
-The Plan addresses how any shortfall or excess funds at the end of the wind-up will be collected or distributed, respectively, and how the proposed method is in accordance with the Minister's direction and the WDTA. - Partially Satisfactory: The Plan includes both a Forecast and a Budget which include all material, relevant cash inflows/outflows, and a breakdown of all key estimated costs to complete the wind-up.
+The Plan addresses how any shortfall or excess funds at the end of the wind-up will be collected or distributed, respectively, and how the proposed method is in accordance with the Minister's direction and the WDTA.

+Partially Satisfactory: The Plan includes both a Forecast and a Budget which include all material, relevant cash inflows/outflows, and a breakdown of all key estimated costs to complete the wind-up.

 However, the Budget and/or Forecast are lacking sufficient detail and/or the assumptions are not sufficiently detailed and/or reasonable.
-The Plan does not sufficiently address and/or support how any shortfall or excess funds will be managed. - Unsatisfactory: The Plan does not include a Forecast and/or a Budget, or the Forecast and/or Budget are not sufficiently detailed and/or are unreasonable.
+The Plan does not sufficiently address and/or support how any shortfall or excess funds will be managed.

+Unsatisfactory: The Plan does not include a Forecast and/or a Budget, or the Forecast and/or Budget are not sufficiently detailed and/or are unreasonable.